Manchester United v Everton

 - Rafael Benitez could become the first manager to win a top-flight away fixture against Manchester United with three different clubs.
 His victories came with Liverpool in March 2009 and Chelsea in May 2013.

+- Andros Townsend has scored four goals and assisted three in all competitions.
+His seven direct goal involvements are more than any other Everton player.

-- Abdoulaye Doucoure has scored two goals and assisted in six Premier League matches this season, matching his total tally from 29 fixtures in 2020-21.
+- Abdoulaye Doucoure has scored two goals and assisted three in six Premier League matches this season, matching his total tally from 29 fixtures in 2020-21.

 My Manchester United XI